montanafowler/website/_pages/contact.md

 you can also <a href="https://montanafowler.us2.list-manage.com/subscribe?u=a53b48a7dada1d1df2268f45c&id=e5121f1348"> subscribe to her newsletter as the best way to stay up to date with her work </a>

+> "I love my friend, Montana, and the artist, Montana.
+The newsletter connects them." -CR

 <!-- We've made a contact form that you can use with [Formspree](https://formspree.io/create/jekyllthemes) to handle up to 50 submissions per month for free.
 You could also easily switch out the end-point to use another contact form service. -->